xinwenfu/VChat_TRUN/README.md

 		<img src="Images/I11.png" width=600>

-		* See that the EIP constains a series of the value `0x42`.
+		* See that the EIP contains a series of the value `0x42`.
 This is a series of Bs.
 This tells us that we can write an address to that location in order to change the control flow of the target program.
 We use the character 'B' as this stands out in the stack when we are examining the program under a debugger, and this is also an address that will lead to a crashed system state immediately if we try to execute it.
 This way, we can more easily examine the behavior of the process and find the root cause.
 		* *Note:* It sometimes takes a few runs for this to work and update on Immunity Debugger within the VirtualBox VM.

 6. Open the `Executable Modules` window from the **views** tab in Immunity Debugger.
 This allows us to see the memory offsets of each dependency VChat uses.
 This will help inform us as to which `jmp esp` instruction we should pick, since we want to avoid any *Windows dynamic libraries* since their base addresses may vary between executions and Windows systems.